 By Anietra Hamper

-Halloween is a time when cemeteries and the folklore that surrounds them get center stage.
-But, beyond the annual holiday, some unique cemeteries in Ohio are worth a visit for their historical significance, famous “residents” or just because they have a fascinating story.
-From beautiful statues to haunted legends and creepy and secluded psychiatric cemeteries, here is a look at some of the top ones to visit in Ohio --
+While Halloween is a time when cemeteries and the folklore that surrounds them get center stage, there are some unique cemeteries in Ohio are worth a visit.
+Whether for their historical significance, famous "residents" or just because they have a fascinating story.
+From beautiful statues to haunted legends and creepy and secluded psychiatric cemeteries, here's a look at some of the top sites to visit in Ohio.

-History buffs will enjoy a visit to this secluded island cemetery near Marblehead on lake Erie where 200 Confederate soldiers are buried.
-The island housed a prison that accommodated 9,000 Civil War Confederate soldiers in the mid-1800s.
+History buffs will enjoy a visit to this secluded island cemetery near Marblehead on Lake Erie where 200 Confederate soldiers are buried.
+The island held a prison with 9,000 Civil War Confederate soldiers in the mid-1800s.
 The prisoners who passed away while on the island are said to still have ghostly presence there.
 Cemetery guests have reported seeing men in uniform wandering the grounds.
-The “Lookout” statue that sits above the headstones is also said to be haunted and change positions at night.
-The cemetery does not have frequent visitors, so you will likely be there alone if you go.
+The "Lookout" statue that sits above the headstones is also said to be haunted and change positions at night.
+The cemetery doesn't have frequent visitors, so you'll likely be there alone if you go.

-State of Ohio Old Insane & Penal Cemetery (Columbus)
+State of Ohio Old Insane & Penal Cemetery in Columbus

-If you are looking to up the creepy factor, a visit to the State of Ohio asylum for the insane cemetery ought to do it.
+If you're looking to up the creepy factor, a visit to the State of Ohio Asylum for the Insane cemetery ought to do it.
 This secluded cemetery is the final resting place for hundreds of patients from the old Columbus Mental Health Hospital.
 There are two separate, very secluded cemeteries located in downtown Columbus.
 The markers for the deceased are only the size of bricks with an M (male) or F (female) and a patient number.
-Several grave markers only say the word “Specimens” on them.
-I can only imagine what is buried in those graves.
-Over the years there has been a lot of speculation about the kinds of experiments or torture that resulted in the deaths of some of these patients and that certainly adds to the intrigue when you standing over these graves.
-I counted approximately 800 anonymous graves at this site and there are more at the other location.
-I suggest visiting in daylight and not alone!
+Several grave markers only say the word "Specimens" on them.

 One of the most picturesque and tranquil cemeteries is just a few blocks from the Ohio River in the town of Portsmouth.
-Established in 1829 and 40 acres in size.
-The cemetery includes many sections, including a "soldiers circle" dedicated to those who fought in the Civil War.
+Established in 1829 and 40 acres in size, the cemetery includes many sections.
+Like the "soldiers circle" dedicated to those who fought in the Civil War.
 The circle includes a prominent monument dedicated to those soldiers.
-Learn more about Greenlawn Cemetery.